-Turning specifically to the impact of the Coronavirus pandemic: there is no doubt that it is already being widely felt amongst the members of this group, with footfall and turnover declining by up to 50% in many towns and shopping centres,~ Retailer Chief Executives
+Turning specifically to the impact of the Coronavirus pandemic: there is no doubt that it is already being widely felt amongst the members of this group, with footfall and turnover declining by up to 50% in many towns and shopping centres,~ Retailer Chief Executive

 The approach of social distancing will be a lonely experience for many.
 It's challenging to maintain our connections for what may end up being several weeks, or even months.

 Advertisers wise enough to advertise on Google are seeing some great results for gifting.